The TTNC Desktop Softphone is a feature-rich SIP client available on your computer.

 Designed to be used with TTNC’s VoIP service, the TTNC Desktop Softphone App can be set up in seconds and comes packed with business class PBX features.

-- Call Recording and playback from the browser - record single calls or conference calls
+- Call Recording and playback from within the app - record single calls or conference calls

 - Automatic creation of quick-dial contacts (Extensions) for all other VoIP users on the realm

-- Mobile Contacts integration, add or edit contacts from within the app
+- Contacts - add or edit contacts from within the app

 - High-quality audio